-You will study three of the following modules.
+You will study four of the following modules.
 It may also be possible to select these additional modules from the remaining Year 2 options above.

 Please note, you must study a minimum of 40 credits of English Language modules and a minimum of 40 credits of English Literature modules as part of the 120 credits studied in total in Year 2 to ensure each discipline is covered in sufficient depth.

 LIT2027 Texts in Motion: Film Adaptation (20 credits)

 Texts in Motion: Film Adaptation introduces you to film adaptation and to the discourses and methodologies relevant to a critical understanding of one of the most common textual practices in Western culture.
 The module focuses, predominantly, on filmic adaptation of literary precursors, but also incorporates a consideration of adaptations based on sequential art.

 Literature Dissertation Project provides an opportunity to study a topic of your choice in depth and develop your own ideas through individual research, culminating in the production of a 5,000-word long essay or ‘mini-dissertation’.
 The topic may develop a particular, pre-established interest or arise from a desire to study an issue or subject in more depth.